oneforawe/react-ts/docs/Creation.md

 ## Config Folder

 Some of the config files have been moved into a config folder to reduce the clutter at the root of the repo.
-This may cause issues and so the config files may later be moved back to the root.
-(See below for an issue that requires temporary shuffling of the git attributes file.)
+This may cause issues and so these config files may later be moved back to the root.
+See below for an issue that requires temporary shuffling of the git attributes file.
+The config files that haven't been moved yet into the config folder seem to require default locations elsewhere, either at the root or in the `.vscode` folder.

 * modified: `.gitconfig`
   Added core properties